puppetlabs/puppetserver/documentation/config_file_auth.md

 > **Note:** In the HOCON Puppet Server authentication method, there is no directly equivalent behavior to the deprecated `auth` parameter's `on` value.

+### `allow-header-cert-info`

+> **Note:** If you've enabled the new authentication method introduced in Puppet Server 2.2, Puppet Server ignores the setting of the same name in [`master.conf`](./config_file_master.html) in favor of this setting in the new `auth.conf` file.
+If you use the deprecated authentication method and legacy [Puppet `auth.conf`][] file, you must instead configure this setting in `master.conf`.

+This setting determines whether to enable [external SSL termination](./external_ssl_termination.markdown) on all HTTP endpoints that Puppet Server handles, including those served by the "master" service, the certificate authority API, and the Puppet Admin API.
+It also controls how Puppet Server derives the user's identity for authorization purposes.

+If this setting is enabled, Puppet Server ignores any presented certificate and relies completely on header data to authorize requests. **This is very insecure; do not do this unless you've secured your network to prevent _any_ untrusted access to Puppet Server.**

+You cannot rename any of the `X-Client` headers when this setting is enabled.
+Identity must be specified through the `X-Client-Verify`, `X-Client-DN`, and `X-Client-Cert` headers.

+For more information, see [External SSL Termination](./external_ssl_termination.html#disable-https-for-puppet-server) in the Puppet Server documentation and [Configuring the Authorization Service](https://github.com/puppetlabs/trapperkeeper-authorization/blob/master/doc/authorization-config.md#allow-header-cert-info) in the `trapperkeeper-authorization` documentation.

 ## Puppet 3 Agent Compatibility

 Puppet 4 changed the URL structure for Puppet master and CA endpoints.
 For more information, see: